yashasvid/backend_design_development/README.txt

-This is a brief coding challenge to pull events from around a user's neighborhood using the Yelp API.

 All requests to the server are routed via the routes.js file into their respective callback functions that are defined in the controller.